How to Get a Bigger Chest: The Intermediate's Guide

 - Decline bench dumbbell press

-- Close-grip push with 3-second top contraction
+- Close-grip push with a 3-second top contraction

 Bodyweight chest workout